madetech/blog/posts/building-an-agile-team.md

 communication.
 Those excited and caring of their craft will be happy to discuss their techniques with colleagues who may in turn offer up even better solutions.

-Walking into a room and everyone has their headphones on it's a sign you may have a problem.
+Walking into a room and everyone has their headphones on is a sign you may have a problem.
 You want the communication to be flowing.

 Of course communication and craftship aren't the same thing but good